jxstxn1/dockerize/README.md

 By default we are generating a very simple way of handling different environments.
 You can change the environments in the `commands/docker/environment.dart` file.

+#### Build args

+You can easily pass arguments to your docker file.
+To do this you can just pass the build args into the `createDockerImage` function in the `commands/docker/build_image_command.dart` file.

 #### Script hashes

 By default we are generating script hashes for each script tag in your index.html file.